This is the first part of our ‘understanding probate and estate administration’ series. If you are looking for the second blog, you can read it here.

 Now that you have finished reading part one, take a look at part two to learn about the options that are available to an Executor or Administrator when dealing with an estate.

-If you or your clients have any questions about applying for the “Grant of Probate” or the estate administration process, call our Bereavement Support Team on 0300 303 9000 for free guidance and advice.
+If you or your clients have any questions about applying for the “Grant of Probate” or the estate administration process, call our Client Services Team on 0300 303 9000 for free guidance and advice.